czak/retronix/README.md

-# retronix-site
+# Retronix / gh-pages

-This repo contains the static page assets of http://retronix.czak.pl
+This branch contains static assets and prebuilt GWT for http://retronix.czak.pl.

-The js part should insert a canvas component into div#screen